 In January 2006, the HCDE PFC issued lease revenue bonds-Series 2006A, 2006B, and 2006C.
 The bonds are earmarked for the purchase and renovation of a facility for administrative offices, meeting rooms, warehouse, records storage, and printing, and the construction of new ABC and High Point schools.
-Bond money will also be spent on furnishing and equipping the new facilities.
+Bond money was also spent on furnishing and equipping the new facilities.
 In February 2014, a portion of the 2006A Bond was refunded with series 2014 Refunding.
 In January 2015, the remaining portion of the 2006A Bond and the 2006B Bond were refunded with series 2015 Refunding.
 In October 2016, the HCDE PFC issued lease revenue bonds-Series 2016.
-The bonds are earmarked to fund the acquisition of property and the construction, improvements, and equipment for new ABS West campus.
-As of August 31, 2023, the 2016 is scheduled to be paid off by February 15, 2026 and 2006 issues have been paid in previous fiscal years.
+The bonds were earmarked to fund the acquisition of property and the construction, improvements, and equipment for new ABS West campus.
+As of August 31, 2023, Series 2016 is scheduled to be paid off by February 15, 2026 where Series 2006, 2014 and 2015 issues have been paid in previous fiscal years.

 In FY 2021, the HCDE PFC issued the 2020 Lease Revenue Bonds in the amount of \$27,715,000 for the replacement of AB East School, High Point East School, and a new Adult Education Center.
 The Capital Project Phase One project cost is estimated at \$36,573,770 of which \$5,740,000 will be paid with general fund, \$251,888 from interest, \$3,405,317 from premium from the bond sale, and the remaining \$27,715,000 from bond proceeds.
 Moody's Investor Service assigned an "Aaa" rating to the bond security with stable outlook assigned.
-All these projects are substantially complete and are awaiting final approval and retainage payable to be paid.
+These projects were all placed into service by the start of fiscal year 2023-2024.

-The second part of the Capital Improvement Phase One was the renovation of the Irvington Building, and a Maintenance Note Bond Series 2020 was issued in October 2020 in the amount of \$13,865,000.
-The Department prepared a needs assessment for the renovation of the Ronald Reagan Building (Irvington), and equipment and furniture for the Adult Ed Center, Highpoint East Middle School addition and AB East Replacement School and other equipment and renovation costs for the department.
+The second part of the Capital Improvement Phase One was the renovation of the Ronald Reagan Irvington Building, and a Maintenance Note Bond Series 2020 was issued in October 2020 in the amount of \$13,865,000.
+The Department prepared a needs assessment for the renovation of the Irvington Building, and equipment and furniture for the Adult Ed Center, Highpoint East Middle School addition and AB East Replacement School and other equipment and renovation costs for the department.